 1. Mindfulness and Meditation

 Feeling overwhelmed by anxious thoughts?
 Mindfulness and meditation can offer a lifeline.
 These practices work by redirecting your focus to the present moment, helping to quiet the mind and reduce the endless loop of worry.
-By consistently practising mindfulness, you can develop a more balanced perspective on stressful situations.
+By consistently practicing mindfulness, you can develop a more balanced perspective on stressful situations.

 Benefits: